DeOldSax/iliasDownloaderTool/README.md

    echo JAVA_HOME="$HOME/.sdkman/candidates/java/current" >> ~/.bashrc
    source ~/.bashrc
     ```
-4. Clone this repo and change your university in the `pom.xml` at line 12 and in `src/main/java/control/IliasManager.java` at line 14++.
+4. Clone this repo and change your university (e.g. `kit`) in the [pom.xml](https://github.com/DeOldSax/iliasDownloaderTool/blob/develop/pom.xml#L12) at line 12 and in [src/main/java/control/IliasManager.java](https://github.com/DeOldSax/iliasDownloaderTool/blob/develop/src/main/java/control/IliasManager.java#L16) at line 16.
 5. Build it with `mvn clean install`.
-6. Start it with `java -jar ./release/IliasDownloaderTool-ube-v1.2.2/Ilias-Downloader-Tool-ube-v1.2.2.jar`.
+6. Start it with `java -jar ./release/IliasDownloaderTool-kit-v2/Ilias-Downloader-Tool-kit-v2.jar`.

 Contribute
 ================
-Feel free to contribute!!!
+If you feel like contributing to fix a bug or support a new Ilias Platform, feel free to do so and throw a pull request at this repo.
+In case you need any help or guidance, feel free to write an email to mail@iliasdownloadertool.de.